Set up Confluence Cloud

 To merge sites:

-Create a site backup of Confluence Cloud B. This will contain the users and spaces you want to import to Confluence Cloud A.
+2. Export a data backup file of your instance of Confluence Cloud B. This will contain the users and spaces you want to import to Confluence Cloud A.

 We strongly encourage performing a dry-run of the import and doing User Acceptance Testing on a test cloud site(which can be created using a free trial) before proceeding with the import on your production cloud site.